thegworld/gtx-browser/chromecast/media/cma/backend/proxy/README.md

 [`CmaBackend`](https://source.chromium.org/chromium/chromium/src/+/main:chromecast/media/api/cma_backend.h;l=24?q=cmabackend&sq=&ss=chromium%2Fchromium%2Fsrc:chromecast%2F)
 as
 [exists today](https://source.chromium.org/chromium/chromium/src/+/main:chromecast/media/cma/backend/)
-in the Chromium repo.
+in the GTx Browser repo.
 The `CmaBackend` will create an `AudioDecoder` and `VideoDecoder` instance as needed, which is responsible for operations such as playback control, queueing up media playout, and decrypting DRM (if needed), then passing these commands to the `MediaPipelineBackend`.